wrkstrm/WrkstrmFoundation/README.md

 request and response types, a JSON client for automatic encoding/decoding, and a configurable rate limiter for outbound requests.

+#### Policy: no snake_case key strategies

+- Defaults do not use `.convertToSnakeCase` / `.convertFromSnakeCase`.
+- Map JSON keys explicitly with `CodingKeys` in your models.
+- Clients default to date-only strategies:
+  `JSONEncoder.commonDateFormatting` / `JSONDecoder.commonDateParsing`.
+  This makes wire contracts explicit and deterministic across platforms.

+#### Policy: typed query parameters

+- Do not hand-build raw `[URLQueryItem]` at call sites.
+- Use `HTTP.Request.Options.make { q in ... }` with `HTTP.QueryItems`.
+- Benefits: consistent Bool/number/enum formatting, correct nil handling, and stable URL canonicalization.
+- See: Sources/WrkstrmNetworking/Documentation.docc/QueryParameters.md

 #### Transports

 - Default backend: `URLSession` via `HTTP.URLSessionTransport`.